DanyalSultan/Dungeon-Dash-Project/README.md

 e.g.
 "logo.png" must be converted to r"PATH\logo.png"

-The leaderboard.py is a standalone program that displays highscores.
+The leaderboard.py is a standalone program that displays highscores and may produce an error if there are not at least 5 accounts registered in the database due to the index threshold not being met.